Azure/secrets-store-csi-driver-provider-azure/examples/kind/README.md

     objectName: key1
     objectType: key
     objectVersion: ""
-tenantId: '<tenant id>'       # the tenant ID of the KeyVault
+tenantID: '<tenant id>'       # the tenant ID of the KeyVault
 ```

 ## Usage